davemo/big-prototype/README.markdown

   This should open your default browser and you will see the app running.

+  Note: for the charting portion of the app only these 5 countries have data:

+    - Brazil
+    - India
+    - China
+    - Canada
+    - United States

 # Support

   This app runs great in Chrome, decent in Firefox and is untested in any other browsers.